DenizUgur/Detached-FSR-DLSS/README.md

 -   [Vulkan SDK 1.4.304.0](https://vulkan.lunarg.com/sdk/home)
 -   [CMake 3.21](https://cmake.org/download/)

+> [!WARNING]
+> This project does not work with CMake versions greater than 3.28.6.

 > [!IMPORTANT]
 > In order to test DLSS 3 (Frame Generation), you need at least 40-series NVIDIA GPU.